-“It was an honor to be in attendance,” said IAM Air Transport Territory General Vice President Richard Johnsen.
+“It was an honor to be in attendance,” said IAM Air Transport Territory General Vice President Richie Johnsen.
 “It’s rewarding knowing all the students have accomplished in this program already.
 Knowing they will be better prepared for the next step in their lives is priceless.”

 Aviation High School, a New York City public school, has an incredible 93% graduation rate and many graduates have expressed a desire to work in the airline industry and become IAM members.